Acrimoris/Simple_SAKO_Compiler/README.md

 ========

 ## What is this
 This is a very simple and basic SAKO to C compiler.
 I have no experience writing transpilers, and didn't do any research.
 You can consider it as having a basic understanding of SAKO at the A1 proficiency level.
 It's slow, but it's Python, so what would you expect?
 GCC needed for compilation to a binary file.
-May create warnings, usually not harmful (especially a lot when working with doubles).

 ## Supported features
 - Basic mathematical operations and variable assigning